What is a learning disability? Is it easy to identify?

 In addition to remediation of skills, however, it is necessary to make accommodations.
 The following are commonly used and accepted by professionals and educators:

 - Use tape-recorded textbooks.
-The student either solely listens to the tape, or attempts to follow in his/her textbook as he/she listens.
+The student either solely listens to the tape, or attempts to follow in their textbook as they listen.

 - Use a proofreader.
 Often a Special Education teacher, tutor, parent, or peer-tutor reads and corrects mechanical errors in written language (e.g. spelling, capitalization, and punctuation).
 Again, emphasis is placed in the knowledge and skills the student has acquired, not on the “means” of acquiring or communicating this knowledge.